imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/qa.md

-!!! warning
-    This page is still under progress.
-Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com)

 ## Introduction

-- As the name suggests, Question Answering is a NLP task of finding answer given the question and context *(optional)*.
-There are two varieties based on type of inputs,
+- As the name suggests, Question Answering (QA) is a NLP task of finding answer given the question and context *(optional)*.
+QA could be of two types based on the input,
   - **Open-domain QA**: where **context is not provided**.
-The expectation is that model has *internalised* knowledge within its parameters and should be able to answer the question.
+The expectation is that the model has *internalised* knowledge within its parameters and should be able to answer the question with additional context.

     ``` mermaid
     graph LR